-The MA is aimed at students with an interest in theoretical and empirical developments in cultural geography, and those wishing to gain an understanding of the cultural landscapes of rural and urban environments throughout the world.
+This course is ideal for students with an interest in theoretical and empirical developments in cultural geography, and those wishing to gain an understanding of the cultural landscapes of rural and urban environments throughout the world.

-- 73% of our research was rated as 'world leading' or 'internationally excellent' in the Research Excellence Framework 2014 and we were rated 'excellent' in the Higher Education Funding Council for England assessment of teaching provision.
+- 75% of our research was rated as 'world leading' or 'internationally excellent' in the most recent Research Excellence Framework in 2014

 - Approaches to Landscape

 Students not on the ESRC DTC pathway must take:

 Students not on the ESRC DTC pathway must select 30 credits of optional modules (to total 180), either provided by the School of Geography, or in other schools across the University, with the agreement of the Course Director.

 Students on the ESRC DTC pathway must take:

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 This list is an example of typical modules we offer, not a definitive list.

 Graduates from this programme have gone on to fully-funded postgraduate research and successful academic careers.
 Others now work in the creative industries while many have secured jobs in the public and voluntary sectors.

 A postgraduate qualification from The University of Nottingham shows potential employers that you are an intelligent, hard-working individual who is bright and flexible enough to undertake any form of specific career training.